Introduction to Financial planning career path:

 Don’t use your life savings for investments

 Whatever short-term money and emergency funds you have, make sure it is distinct from the money allocated for investments.
-Just because stock markets shoot up does not mean your gun for it by using your life savings.
-The get rich quick schemes are the most deceptive.
+Just because stock markets shoot up does not mean your gun to it by using your life savings.
+The get-rich-quick schemes are the most deceptive.
 Even if the idea of leaving cash on the sidelines is a big issue, losing the money in one go will certainly not be a small problem.
 So, don’t be swayed by the stock market and euphoria of sudden gains.

 Watch out for financial con artists.